tGitm/Aps-1/README.md

-# Aps-1
-Faculty subject Algorithms and Data Structures 1.
+# Algorithms and Data structures in Java

 Content (Syllabus outline)
 Basics of algorithms